samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### High Tower Inn

+!!! quote ""
-> Conveniently located near the Selintan River, this inviting inn is distinguished by its tall tower, which is pointed at the top like the hat of an eccentric wizard.
+    Conveniently located near the Selintan River, this inviting inn is distinguished by its tall tower, which is pointed at the top like the hat of an eccentric wizard.
 The clientele is notably wealthy, but the inn itself isn't at all ostentatious.

 The High Tower Inn's human proprietor, Erlynn Goodfellow, is a soft-spoken, middle-aged, pot-bellied [Mage](/monsters/4831023-mage) (Lawful Good) with gray hair, bright-blue eyes, and platinum-rimmed spectacles.
 She dabbled in adventuring before realizing she had little taste for danger and her life's calling might involve more sedentary pursuits.
 Few guests know of Erlynn's magical abilities, as she rarely casts spells in front of strangers.